 Firstly, when you are starting out, you will not see any of these benefits.
 It takes quite some meditation to start to see its benefits.

 If you do a classical MBSR course, you will spend 8 weeks before you start to look into benefits.
 At that moment, you might be seeing something happening.
 But not always.

 So for a beginner, these statements have no value since you want to know if you are on track or not.

 Second, meditations vary a lot from day to day.
 And some days you will get calm doing the meditation and on another, you will not even come close to calmness.

 That does not mean that the first meditation was good and the other bad. or that you did something wrong in the second meditation.

 No, it is just the nature of our mind to be unstable.
 Actually, if you followed the instructions, both were doing it right in both cases.

 In essence, meditation is easy to be done correctly.
 There is not a lot you can do wrong.

-the danger however, is in not applying the method.
+The danger, however, is in not applying the method.
 This is actually a real danger.
 And many people waste a lot of time like this.

 The simple solution is to have a clear ritual to start your meditation.
-In this ritual, you include a part where you remind yourself on how you will perform the meditation and you make a strong commitment to stick to this resolution.
+In this ritual, you include a part where you remind yourself of how you will perform the meditation and you make a strong commitment to stick to this resolution.